muntaqam/RoadWeather2.0/README.md

 2. Enter your starting point and destination.
 3. View real-time weather forecasts for multiple cities along your route.

+## Features in Progress

+- **Time-stamped Weather Forecasts**: Display weather forecasts for cities based on the estimated time of arrival.
+- **Enhanced UX/UI Designs**: Improve the user interface for a more seamless and intuitive experience.

+## Future Features
+- **Route Saving**: Allow users to save their favorite routes for quick access in the future.
+- **Custom Waypoints**: Allow users to add custom waypoints along their route for more detailed weather information.

 ## Technologies Used

 - React Native